Today, all I want to do is ______.

 Let’s just stop to review the daily schedule at the Shaka Beach Retreat surf camp: Snack – Surf – Brunch – Yoga – Dinner.
 You have to be jealous of the surfer lifestyle — you get fit, you eat, you kick it on the beach.
 But there are some finer points to this five- to seven-day retreat.
 For starters, you’ll be learning to catch waves from a cast of instructors on Playa Hermosa in Costa Rica.
 Those meals?
 All sourced locally and catered by the resident chef.
 And Yoga Steve makes sure you’re ready for the following day of gnar.
 If it sounds like paradise, it’s because it is.

 For the worldly yogi, it doesn’t get much better than a retreat from International Yoga.
 You get 10 days in places like Bali, Mexico, and Japan where you’ll be immersed in the local culture (that includes food), daily exploring, and two classes of yoga per day that allow for self-exploration.
-It’s surely an experience you will never forget, and you’ll probably need convincing that you’re not dreaming every morning of this worldly wanderlust.
+It’s surely an experience you will never forget, and you’ll probably need to be convinced you’re not dreaming every morning of this worldly wanderlust.

 If you’re not familiar with the sport of cycling, you probably won’t know the term KOM (it stands for “King of the Mountain”).
 But if that were the case, you probably also wouldn’t enjoy this tour of Le Tour de France.
 Thomson Bike Tours hosts the KOM Challenges in concurrence with the world famous race through the Alps and Pyrenees Mountains, getting you into VIP viewing areas for key stages, outstanding accommodations, and three daily rides (choose from 20km to 180km) on the prestigious course.